caltechlibrary/nlp/python-strings.md

 ### <a name='regex'/>1.5 Regular Expressions in Python

+For a good introduction to regular expressions in Python see [https://docs.python.org/3/howto/regex.html](https://docs.python.org/3/howto/regex.html)

 Regular expressions ('regex') are templates for complex pattern matching of text that provide more sophisticated matching that comparison operators and the `.find()` method.